 My determination in growing as a person and as a professional has led me through a variety of paths.
 I graduated in clinical psychology at the Universidad Complutense de Madrid where I specialized in sexuality and adolescence.
 Throughout my college years, I studied abroad in Tilburg, The Netherlands, as well as in Bloomington, IL, Chicago, IL, and Albany, NY, in the USA.
-I completed my doctorate in counseling psychology at the State University of New York at Albany, specializing in family-systems therapy, the therapeutic alliance, attachment, adolescence, and trauma.
+I completed my doctorate in counseling psychology at the State University of New York at Albany, specializing in family-systems therapy, the therapeutic alliance, attachment, adolescence, cultural conscience, and trauma.
 My research led me to study and work at the Unidad de Investigación en Intervención y Cuidado Familiar at the Universidad de A Coruña, in Spain, where I learned the clinical and empirical foundations of a strong therapeutic alliance, a crucial element in the outcome of therapy.
 All of this in the context of the systems we are part of, including our family, our culture, our race/ethnicity, our gender and sexuality, our religion, our diverse capacities, our community, and society as a whole.